docpad/docpad/CONTRIBUTING.md

 ## Support

-1. Use the GitHub Issues only for development tasks and bug reports
+1. **GitHub Issues IS ONLY for bug reports and development tasks related to the core**
-1. For anything else (questions, support, etc) use our [Official Support Channels](http://docpad.org/support)
+1. For everything else (questions, support, etc) use our [Official Support Channels](http://docpad.org/support)
 1. With bug reports, be sure to specify:
 	1. Your docpad version `docpad --version`
 	1. Your node version `node --version`